King David Hotel bombing: Sir John Shaw controversy

 Also in 1948, William Ziff, an American author, released a revised edition of his 1938 book The Rape of Palestine which contained an embellished version of Galili's story, similar to the one given in the Black Paper pamphlet.
 It said that Shaw had escaped from the hotel minutes before the main explosion, abandoning its other occupants to their fate.
 Shaw took out another libel action against Ziff and his British publisher.
 After lawyers in Israel failed to find evidence supporting Ziff's version of events, the book's publishers withdrew it from circulation and apologised to Shaw.

 The Revolt, Menachem Begin's book on the Irgun, which was published in Britain in 1951, made references to a "high official" having received a warning but refusing to evacuate the hotel in time.
-Shaw, believing this to be a reference to himself, seriously considered suing Begin and his British publisher for libel, and consulted with his personal attorney, but was advised against it, on grounds that a reference to a "high official" was insufficient to justify a claim of personal defamation.
-He did, however, write a letter to the publisher denying the book's version of events.
+Shaw, believing this to be a reference to himself, considered suing Begin and his British publisher for libel and consulted with his personal attorney, but was advised against it, on grounds that a reference to a "high official" was insufficient to justify a claim of personal defamation.
+He instead wrote a letter to the publisher denying the book's version of events.

 Bethell says that all of the British witnesses who were in the vicinity of the hotel at the time of the explosion confirmed what Shaw said.
 None of them had any knowledge of a warning having been sent in time to make evacuation of the hotel possible.
 They said that, like themselves, Shaw had not known about the bomb beforehand and that he bore no responsibility for putting colleagues' lives at risk immediately before the explosion.
 The only criticism made was that Shaw should have closed the Régence restaurant and put guards on the service entrance weeks before.
 Shaw agreed that not having done this was a mistake.
 The decision not to do it had been made because "everyone was under orders to preserve the semblance of normality in Palestine", "social life had to be allowed to continue" and because nobody had believed that the Irgun would put the whole of the Secretariat, which had many Jewish employees, in danger.

 Two months after the bombing, Shaw was appointed High Commissioner of Trinidad and Tobago.
 The Irgun immediately sent a letter bomb to him there, but it was intercepted and successfully disarmed.